Ballandolphin/Str8-Goods/README.md

-In the beginning there was none. but i had to start somewhere
+In the beginning there was none. but i had to start here cause it was where it all began